168 books about Liberalism and 16

 Harvard University Press, 2013

 American liberals and conservatives alike take for granted a progressive view of the Constitution that took root in the early twentieth century.
-Richard Epstein laments this complacency which, he believes, explains America's current economic malaise and political gridlock.
-Steering clear of well-worn debates between defenders of originalism and proponents of a living Constitution, Epstein employs close textual reading, historical analysis, and political and economic theory to urge a return to the classical liberal theory of governance that animated the framers' original constitutional design.
+Richard Epstein laments this complacency which, he believes, explains America’s current economic malaise and political gridlock.
+Steering clear of well-worn debates between defenders of originalism and proponents of a living Constitution, Epstein employs close textual reading, historical analysis, and political and economic theory to urge a return to the classical liberal theory of governance that animated the framers’ original text, and to the limited government this theory supports.

 Paul O. Carrese